What to do if the livestock manure produced on your farm is likely to exceed the amount you're allowed to spread on your land in an NVZ.

 Parkway Business Park

-The Environment Agency may inspect your farm to make sure you’re meeting conditions of your derogation.
+The EA may inspect your farm to make sure you’re meeting conditions of your derogation.

 The Rural Payments Agency may inspect you if you claim basic farm payments as part of your cross- compliance requirements.